l0wigh/Fluorite/README.md

 ## Documentation ?

 Go to [Fluorite Website](https://fluorite.surge.sh) for more informations.
-It's a bit outdated so don't follow it blindly.
+It should be mostly updated.

 You can also find some quick tips inside [CONFIG.md](./CONFIG.md).